-Independent educational evaluators will be requested to write reports focusing on the unique needs of the child, and, if appropriate, the types of special education programs and services recommended to address the unique needs.
+Independent educational evaluations assessors will be requested to write reports focusing on the unique needs of the child, and, if appropriate, the types of special education programs and services recommended to address the unique needs.
 Independent education evaluators shall not request specific providers of special education programs and services within their report as to avoid any possible conflict of interest situations.
 Evaluators must be knowledgeable of and agree to comply with all provisions of the Federal Code of Regulations and California Code of Regulations governing special education, to include criteria required to make recommendations for eligibility.

-The District may directly contract with the independent evaluator for the IEE.
-Alternatively, the District may issue payment to the independent evaluator for the costs of the IEE following its receipt of the items listed in Section IV, District Payment of IEE Costs, below.
+The LEA may directly contract with the independent evaluator for the IEE.
+The LEA will issue payment to the independent evaluator for the costs of the IEE following its receipt of the items listed in Section IV, LEA Payment of IEE Costs, below.

-If the District initiates a due process hearing and the hearing officer issues a final decision finding that the District's evaluation is appropriate, the parent will still have the right to obtain an IEE, but not at the District's expense.
+If the LEA initiates a due process hearing and the hearing officer issues a final decision finding that the LEA 's evaluation is appropriate, the parent will still have the right to obtain an IEE, but not at the LEA 's expense.

-If a hearing officer orders an IEE as part of a due process hearing decision, the costs of the IEE must be at District's expense.
+If a hearing officer orders an IEE as part of a due process hearing decision, the costs of the IEE must be at the LEA's expense.

-If the parent obtains an IEE at private expense or through an agency other than the District and shares the IEE with the District, the results of the IEE:
+If the parent obtains an IEE at private expense or through an agency other than the LEA and shares the IEE with the LEA, the results of the IEE:

-- 1. Must be considered by the District, if the evaluation meets the agency criteria set forth in Section III below, in any decision made with respect to the provision of a free appropriate public education (FAPE) to the student; and - 2.
+- 1. Must be considered by the LEA, if the evaluation meets the criteria set forth in Section IV below, in any decision made with respect to the provision of a free appropriate public education (FAPE) to the student; and - 2.
 May be presented as evidence at a due process hearing or other proceeding regarding the student.